Basliel-Amsalu/EthereumVoting/README.md

 Note the contract address that is output after deployment.

-### Start the Frontend
+### Start the entire app in one command

 ```
-cd client
 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `http://localhost:3001`

 ## Using the Application